Advocacy and Human Rights Internship in Cape Town

 Fee Breakdown

-You can start your internship every week, so your final starting date is based on what suits you and the organization the best.
-Please keep in mind this organization is closed for four weeks of summer holiday in December and January.
+You can begin your internship every week, so your start and end date are based on what suits you and the organization the best.
+Please keep in mind: the organization is closed for four weeks in December and January.

 Inclusions